 The Most Popular Songs For Last Dance

-Of course, the first song that comes to mind when we think of the final song seleing for wedding receptions is “Last Dance” by Donna Summer.
-While this song is indeed a classi, it is a bit overplayed.
-Needless to say, you will probably want to come up with a more modern song for your final dance song at your wedding reception.
-Here are some of the most popular last dance songs:
+No doubt, the first song that comes to mind when we think of the final song for wedding receptions is “Last Dance” by Donna Summer.
+While this song is indeed a classy one, it is a bit overplayed though.
+No need to say but you will probably want to come up with a more modern song for your final dance song.
+Here are some of the most popular last dance wedding songs:

 41. Eric Clapton – After Midnight